David W. Coon, PhD

-The mission of the College of Nursing and Health Innovation (CONHI)at Arizona State University (ASU) is to distinguish CONHI as a model for excellence and inspiration in nursing and interprofessional practice, education, and research to advance knowledge, innovative practice models, and new solutions to optimize the health and well-being of our diverse local, national, and global communities.
+The mission of the Edson College of Nursing and Health Innovation (Edson College)at Arizona State University (ASU) is to distinguish Edson College as a model for excellence and inspiration in nursing and interprofessional practice, education, and research to advance knowledge, and innovative practice models, and new solutions to optimize the health and well-being of our diverse local, national, and global communities.

-The 2015-2020 goals are to deliver excellent, innovative, nationally-recognized nursing and interprofessional programs that are accessible, inclusive, and learner-centered; build national reputation in innovative nursing and health related programs that significantly impact individuals and communities; establish ASU as a global center for interdisciplinary research, discovery and development by 2020; and enhance our local impact and social embeddedness.
+The 2020-2025 goals are to deliver excellent, innovative, nationally-recognized nursing and interprofessional programs that are accessible, inclusive, and learner-centered; build a national reputation in innovative nursing and health-related programs that significantly impact individuals and communities; establish ASU as a global center for interdisciplinary research, discovery and development by 2025; and enhance our local impact and social embeddedness.

-CONHI began its existence in 1957, when it established the Bachelor of Science in Nursing (BSN) degree program; it now offers nursing and interprofessional health undergraduate, graduate, and postgraduate programs.
-CONHI has the following centers: Center for Advancing Interprofessional Practice, Education, and Research; Center for Health Promotion and Disease Prevention; Center for Innovation in Healthy and Resilient Aging; Center for Mindfulness, Compassion, and Resilience; PAHO/WHO Collaborating Centre to Advance the Policy on Research for Health; and Center for World Health.
+Edson College began its existence in 1957, when it established the Bachelor of Science in Nursing (BSN) degree program; it now offers nursing and interprofessional health undergraduate, graduate, and postgraduate programs.
+Edson has the following centers: Center for Advancing Interprofessional Practice, Education, and Research; Center for Health Promotion and Disease Prevention; Center for Innovation in Healthy and Resilient Aging; Center for Mindfulness, Compassion, and Resilience; and Center for World Health.

-Graduate enrollment for Fall 2018 was 457, broken down as follows: 19 students were enrolled in the Master of Science, Nurse Educator program; 99 in Clinical Research Management; 61 in the Masters of Healthcare Innovation; 4 in the Master of Science in Nursing, Care Coordination program; 227 in the Doctor of Nursing Practice (DNP); and 38 in the PhD program.
-The majority of graduate students were White (58.6%); 34.8% were ethnic minorities; and 6.6% were non-U.S. residents, of two or more races, or of unknown ethnicity.
-For Fall 2018, among the 38 students enrolled in the PhD program, 26.3% were ethnic minorities (American Indian/Alaska Native, Asian, Black/African American, or Hispanic/Latino), and 15.8% were not residents.
+Graduate enrollment for Fall 2019 was 457, broken down as follows: 19 students were enrolled in the Master of Science, Nurse Educator program; 99 in Clinical Research Management; 61 in the Masters of Healthcare Innovation; 4 in the Master of Science in Nursing, Care Coordination program; 227 in the Doctor of Nursing Practice (DNP); and 40 in the PhD program.
+Among those in the PhD program, 30% were ethnic minorities (American Indian/Alaska Native, Asian, Black/African American, or Hispanic/Latino), and 17.5% were not residents.

-In FY 2018, there were 139 faculty members at CONHI, 18 of whom were tenured; 11.5% were ethnic minorities; and the balance (18 faculty) were International, of two or more races, or of unspecified ethnicity.
+In FY 2019 , there were 139 faculty members at Edson College, 18 of whom were tenured; 11.5% were ethnic minorities; and the balance (18 faculty) were International, of two or more races, or of unspecified ethnicity.

 Undergraduate program offerings in nursing and health innovation include the Baccalaureate in Nursing (BSN), the BS in Community Health; BS in Health Entrepreneurship and Innovation, BS in Integrative Health, BS in Health Care Coordination, and BS in Healthcare Compliance and Regulations.
 The BAS program in applied science with a concentration in Health Entrepreneurship and Innovation is designed for students with an AAS degree in allied health fields who want to lead transformative change in health through the creation of new products, processes, and systems.

-Graduate certificates include Adult-Gerontology Nurse Practitioner, Family Nurse Practitioner, Psychiatric Mental Health Nurse Practitioner, Pediatric Nurse Practitioner, and Women’s Health Nurse Practitioner as well as Health Care Innovation, Care Coordination, Clinical Research Management, Nursing Informatics, Nurse Education in Academic and Practice Settings, and Patient Safety and Health Care Quality.
+Graduate certificates include Adult-Gerontology Nurse Practitioner, Family Nurse Practitioner, Psychiatric Mental Health Nurse Practitioner, Pediatric Nurse Practitioner, and Women’s Health Nurse Practitioner, Acute Care Pediatric Nurse Practitioner, as well as Health Care Innovation, , Clinical Research Management, and Nurse Education in Academic and Practice Settings.

-Continuing and Professional Education offerings are on a variety of topics, including Innovative Healthcare Leadership, Health Policy, Boardroom Basics for Health Professionals, Caring for Persons with Alzheimer’s Disease and Dementia, Healthy Aging, Lactation, Stoke Care and Clinical Research Management.
+Continuing and Professional Education offerings are on a variety of topics, including Innovative Healthcare Leadership, Health Policy, and Lactation.

 • Mayo Clinic Scottsdale